Cuauhtlatoatzin/open-source-gis/README.md

 * [GRASS](https://grass.osgeo.org/) &mdash; GRASS GIS is a Geographic Information System used for geospatial data management and analysis, image processing, graphics/map production, spatial modeling, and visualization.
   * > **G**eographic **R**esources **A**nalysis **S**upport **S**ystem, commonly referred to as GRASS GIS, is a Geographic Information System (GIS) technology built for vector and raster geospatial data management, geoprocessing, spatial modelling and visualization.
 * [gvGIS](http://www.gvsig.com/en/products/gvsig-desktop) &mdash; gvSIG Desktop (gvSIG from this point forward) is a Geographical Information System in free software, that is, a computer application aimed to represent, edit, analyze and manage information from the point of view of spatial relations.
-* [WhiteboxTools Open Core](https://www.whiteboxgeo.com/geospatial-software/) &mdash; WhiteboxTools is an advanced geospatial software package and a data analysis platform developed at the University of Guelph’s Geomorphometry and Hydrogeomatics Research Group (GHRG).
-The project began in January 2017 and quickly evolved in terms of its analytical capabilities.
-Contains more than 450 tools for processing various types of geospatial data.
-* [The Generic Mapping Tools](https://github.com/GenericMappingTools/gmt) &mdash; The Generic Mapping Tools (GMT) are widely used across the Earth, Ocean, and Planetary sciences and beyond.
-A diverse community uses GMT to process data, generate publication-quality illustrations, automate workflows, and make animations.
-Scientific journals, posters at meetings, Wikipedia pages, and many more publications display illustrations made by GMT.
-And the best part: it is free, open source software licensed under the LGPL.
-  * > GMT is an open source collection of about 90 command-line tools for manipulating geographic and Cartesian data sets (including filtering, trend fitting, gridding, projecting, etc.) and producing high-quality illustrations ranging from simple x–y plots via contour maps to artificially illuminated surfaces, 3D perspective views and animations.
-The GMT supplements add another 50 more specialized and discipline-specific tools.
-GMT supports over 30 map projections and transformations and requires support data such as GSHHG coastlines, rivers, and political boundaries and optionally DCW country polygons.
 * [GeoMapApp](http://www.geomapapp.org/)
   * > GeoMapApp is a map-based application for browsing, visualizing and analyzing a diverse suite of curated global and regional geoscience data sets.
 These cover geophysics, geology, geochemistry, physical oceanography, climatology, and more.
   * > GeoMapApp provides data layering, display customization and analytical tools to support the analysis of multidisciplinary data sets.
 Choose from Mercator, North polar and South polar projections.
 Save the images for papers and presentations.